South African Marine Corps

-South Africa currently does not have a marine corps, though in the past it did.
-It was originally set up as a sub-branch of the South African Navy during the apartheid era, with the primary purpose of protecting the country's harbours (1951-1955).
-Then it was recreated in 1979 during the South African Border War as 1-Marine Brigade with the aim of serving as marine infantry (1979-1990).
+South Africa does not currently have a marine corps, though in the past it did.
+It was originally set up as a sub-branch of the South African Navy during the apartheid era, with the primary purpose of protecting the country's harbours (1951–1955).
+Then it was recreated in 1979 during the South African Border War as 1 Marine Brigade with the aim of serving as marine infantry (1979–1990).
 Today, the SAN Maritime Reaction Squadron is the closest analogue to a marine corps South Africa has.

 South African Corps of Marines

 Establishment of Coast Garrison Force

 The South African Corps of Marines was established as a corps in 1951, though the unit has it origins much earlier than 1951.

 In 1912, a Coast Garrison Force was established consisting of two Corps, the South African Garrison Artillery (SAGA) and the South African Coast Defence Corps.
 In turn, the South African Garrison Artillery consisted of two Divisions.